awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

 **Note**
 Ensure that an annotation with the key `k8s.amazonaws.com/eniConfig` for the `ENI_CONFIG_ANNOTATION_DEF` environment variable doesn't exist in the container spec for the `aws-node` daemonset\.
 If it exists, it overrides the `ENI_CONFIG_LABEL_DEF` value, and should be removed\.
 You can check to see if the variable is set with the `kubectl describe daemonset aws-node -n kube-system | grep ENI_CONFIG_ANNOTATION_DEF` command\.
 If no output is returned, then the variable is not set\.

-1. Create a new unmanaged worker node group for each `ENIConfig` that you configured\.
+1. Create a new self\-managed worker node group for each `ENIConfig` that you configured\.

    1. Determine the maximum number of pods that can be scheduled on each worker node using the following formula\.